nanakiksc/pipelines/README.md

 Where `<(normal_|tumor_)?sample_name>` are the base names of the BAM files (without the extension) of the normal and tumor samples, respectively.
 In the case of germline variant calling, any type of sample (normal or tumor) can be used, but only germline variants will be identified.

+This will produce the filtered variants file `<sample_name>.vcf.gz` and its corresponding tabix index.

 ## 3. Annotation

 The last part of the pipeline reads in the variants and annotates them against a database of known variants, performs a functional consequence annotation of coding variants, and adds gene-level information.
 The output is an (Excel-compatible) tab-separated table suitable for manual curation.